Avalon (Stargate SG-1): Part 1

-Arriving at the place on the Prometheus, they ring inside a hidden cavern where a hologram of Merlin tells them that only the true will gain access to the treasures of the Ancients.
+Arriving there on the Prometheus, they transport into a hidden cavern where a hologram of Merlin tells them that only the true will gain access to the treasures of the Ancients.
 There is a sword in a stone, but Mitchell is unable to remove it.
-They decide to explore further; Daniel and Vala take a right passageway, and Mitchell and Teal'c take a left.
+They continue to explore further; Daniel and Vala take a right passageway, and Mitchell and Teal'c take a left.
 Both parties find rooms which light up upon entry.
-In both rooms, the parties encounter puzzles, and the doors lock shut automatically.
-Just when they think it can't get any worse, the ceiling begins to lower to crush them, and they must solve the puzzles in time before they are crushed.
+In both rooms the doors lock shut automatically, and the parties encounter puzzles.
+Just when they think it can't get any worse, the ceiling begins lowering to crush them, and to escape they must solve the puzzles quickly or be crushed.